 Article Review Basic (10 pts) Proficient (15 pts) Advanced (20 pts) Research course topic and locate 2 articles, one peer-reviewed and one secular related to course content.
-We want to see what is happening in schools Writes review of articles with basic citation information and briefly shows connection between course and article content.
+We want to see what is happening in schools nationwide regarding this topic.
+Write an article review and personal reflection connecting article with the course Writes review of articles with basic citation information and briefly shows connection between course and article content.
+Must Include a copy of the article utilized in this assignment.
 Writes review of article with a few references of information.
 Some critical analysis and solutions.
-Writes review of articles with several informative references and thoroughly demonstrates the connection between article and course content.
+Explores the connection between course and article content, showing full understanding of both interrelationships for teaching considerations.
+Writes review of article with several informative references and thoroughly demonstrates the connection between article and course content.
+Reflection incorporates abstract and critical analysis and alternatives or solutions.
+Personal experiences and perspectives are included.